 - (a) Design Standards.
 All streets, roads, and alleys shall meet the following design requirements: - (1) Except for roads subject to ownership and control of the Colorado Department of Transportation, the layout and design of all public and private roads, alleys, and public access drives shall conform to the requirements of the Town of Blue River Standard Specifications for Road and Bridge Construction.
 [Under production for adoption in September 2023] - (2) Alleys shall be open at both ends or shall provide adequate means and space for vehicles to turn-around and exit the alley without backing out. - (3) Road layout shall be designed to connect and relate in a logical and efficient manner to existing and planned roads.
-Road layout and design shall address and be designed to accommodate topographic conditions, soil conditions (particularly considering drainage and erosion factors), and public convenience, safety, and aesthetics. - (4) Intersections of roads shall be made at approximately right angles unless the topography prevents such an alignment. - (5) Intersection visibility shall be unobstructed for a minimum of one hundred (100) feet (measured center line to center line). - (6) The centerline of a new intersection along one side of an existing road shall reasonably align with the centerline of any existing intersection on the opposite side of such road. - (7) The center of two roads forming a three-way intersection shall be spaced not less than one hundred fifty (150) feet from the centerline of any other three-way or fourway intersection. - (8) Access to a state highway shall occur only at intersections approved by the Colorado Department of Transportation in consultation with the Town. - (9) A public road terminating at a private property shall be designed to provide adequate dedicated space for vehicles (including emergency vehicles and equipment) to safely turn around.
-Such design may include cul-de-sac, hammerhead, or other means meeting Town-adopted design standards or building and safety codes. - (10) Dead-end roads, with the exception of cul-de-sacs, shall be prohibited unless approved by the Town and are designed to connect with a future road in an adjacent unplatted parcel.
+Road layout and design shall address and be designed to accommodate topographic conditions, soil conditions (particularly considering drainage and erosion factors), and public convenience, safety, and aesthetics. - (4) Intersections of roads shall be made at approximately right angles unless topography of physical features prevents such an alignment. - (5) Intersection visibility shall be unobstructed for a minimum of one hundred (100) feet (measured center line to center line). - (6) The centerline of a new intersection along one side of an existing road shall reasonably align with the centerline of any existing intersection on the opposite side of such road. - (7) The center of two roads forming a three-way intersection shall be spaced not less than one hundred fifty (150) feet from the centerline of any other three-way or four-way intersection. - (8) Access to a state highway shall occur only at intersections approved by the Colorado Department of Transportation in consultation with the Town. - (9) Dead-end roads, with the exception of cul-de-sacs, shall be prohibited unless approved by the Town and are designed to connect with a future road in an adjacent unplatted parcel.
 If a dead-end road is approved, a temporary turnaround may be required by the Town where it is determined that the temporary turnaround is desirable to facilitate the movement of emergency services and to promote the safe and efficient management of vehicular traffic.
 A temporary turn-around shall be established by the dedication of a public easement which shall burden the lots upon which the turnaround is located and which shall be conditioned to terminate upon the Town's acceptance of the through street as a public improvement.

-(11) The dedication of less than the full width of a road within a subdivision plat shall not be accepted.
+(10) The dedication of less than the full width of a road within a subdivision plat shall not be accepted.